danielabar/meblog/src/markdown/datadog-heroku-rails.md

   - "Automate Tabs & Commands in iTerm2"
 ---

-Application performance monitoring (APM) is essential for understanding how a web application behaves in production.
+Application performance monitoring (APM) is critical for understanding how a web application behaves in production.
 While Heroku provides basic metrics such as memory usage and CPU load, this is not enough for in-depth analysis of what's happening inside a Rails controller or background job.
-Such as what database queries are running, Redis access, how much time is spent waiting for external services, etc. This is where an APM is needed.
+Such as what database queries are running, Redis access, how much time is spent waiting for external services, etc. This is why an APM tool is needed.

-Heroku makes it easy to add some APMs such as NewRelic or Scout APM with a one-click add-on, but sometimes, your company may already be using Datadog across different projects.
+Heroku makes it easy to add some APMs such as NewRelic or Scout APM with a one-click add-on, but sometimes, your company may already be using Datadog on other projects or teams.
 Integrating everything into the same observability tool keeps things consistent, simplifies cross-project monitoring, and leverages existing Datadog dashboards.

 This post will walk through setting up Datadog APM on a Heroku-hosted Rails application.
 From my experience in going through this setup, I found Datadog's documentation occasionally lacking visibility on specific options.
 However, their customer support team was very helpful in answering my questions, usually within the same day or the next.